The Deligne-Mumford operad as a trivialization of the circle action: Operads based on Riemann surfaces with boundary

 given by gluing framed surfaces according to the underlying labeled rooted tree.
-Indeed, the planar structure of any labeled tree $\tau'$ equivalent to $\tau$ induces a labeling of the incoming edges and half-edges at each of its vertices.
-Since the incoming boundary components of the framed surface $\Sigma_v$ attached to a vertex $v$ are also labeled by definition, this prescribes uniquely the order in which the framed surfaces which correspond to vertices adjacent to $v$ have to be attached to $\Sigma_v$ along their outgoing boundary components.
+Indeed, the incoming boundary components of the element of $\t{Fr}_\partial$ that colors a vertex $v\in\tau$ are labeled by the finite set $\t{in}(v)$, and this prescribes the gluing uniquely.
 By definition, the resulting split surface belongs to $\t{Split}^{\t{tree}}_\tau$.

 The map is clearly continuous, surjective, and the fiber over each element of $\t{Split}^{\t{tree}}_\tau$ is canonically identified with an equivalence class as described in~\S\ref{sec:free_operad_functor}.
 As such, it descends to a homeomorphism